Frequently Asked Questions

 Middle School

-How much homework can a student expect?
+How much homework can a student expect at Rowland Hall's Middle School?

-We believe that adolescents need to develop and maintain a healthy balance of their personal lives, academic pursuits, extracurricular and leisure activities, and spend quality time with their families.
+We believe that adolescents need to develop and maintain a healthy balance of their personal lives, academic pursuits, extracurricular and leisure activities, and quality time with their families.
 Therefore, the grade-level teaching teams work together to ensure that homework is purposeful while allowing students to develop content knowledge, study habits, and effective time management.

 Policies for accepting late work vary by teacher; however, students whose absences are excused will be given extra time to make up work.